Matter traveling through a wormhole: Numerics

 In our code, we use the evolution equation for $K_T$ in (\ref{evo eqs}) to evolve $K_T$ from time step $n$ to time step $n+1$.
 We then choose one value for $K_T$ on time step $n+1$, typically at $r = 0$, and use it to solve the momentum constraint in (\ref{con eqs}) for $K_T$.
 The actual $K_T$ values we use at time step $n+1$ are those obtained from the momentum constraint.
 We have found that this greatly improves numerical stability.
 We could implement something similar for $C$ using the Hamiltonian constraint, but do not do so.

-We solve the evolution equations using the method of lines, in which we finite difference spatial derivatives and solve time derivatives using third-order Runge--Kutta.
+We solve the evolution equations using the method of lines, in which we finite difference spatial derivatives and solve time derivatives using third-order Runge-Kutta.
 For those evolution equations that contain spatial derivatives, we use simple outgoing spherical wave boundary conditions

 with the upper sign for the positive outer boundary and the lower sign for the negative outer boundary, where $f$ is the field.
 For those evolution equations that do not contain spatial derivatives, we solve the evolution equation all the way up to the outer boundary.
 We place the outer boundary at $r/r_0 = \pm 100$, which is sufficiently far away that reflections are negligible.